velavar/neha89r.github.io/about.md

 </p>

 <p>
-This site uses the [Jekyll](https://github.com/jekyll/jekyll) Site Generator along with the [Hyde](https://github.com/poole/hyde) theme and is hosted on Github Pages.
+This site uses the <a href="https://github.com/jekyll/jekyll">Jekyll</a> Site Generator along with the <a href="https://github.com/poole/hyde">Jekyll</a> theme and is hosted on Github Pages.
 </p>
 Thanks for reading!